yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 I wanna see you open wide
 And when I go down for you
 I wanna blow your mind

+Dave J. Matthews, "Hunger for the Great Light"
 ```

 I call this message the Holy Grail, like the cup that contains Jesus' blood.
 The cup is the Earth, when you see moving the "h" to the beginning makes it Heart.. a Heart filled with blood.